Repatriation, Social Justice and Museums (Professional Development Course)

 · Legal frameworks, Indigenous perspectives, and self-determination.

-Participants can attend via Zoom.
+Participants can attend via Zoom or Face-to-Face.

 Advertisement